 Copyright Notification

-No part may be reproduced except as authorized by written permission.
+No part may be reproduced or utilized in any form or by any means, electronic or mechanical, including photocopying and microfilm except as authorized by written permission of ETSI.
+The content of the PDF version shall not be modified without the written authorization of ETSI.
 The copyright and the foregoing restriction extend to reproduction in all media.

-© European Telecommunications Standards Institute 2008.
+© ETSI 2020.

 All rights reserved.

-DECTTM, PLUGTESTSTM, UMTSTM, TIPHONTM, the TIPHON logo and the ETSI logo are Trade Marks of ETSI registered for the benefit of its Members.
-3GPPTM is a Trade Mark of ETSI registered for the benefit of its Members and of the 3GPP Organizational Partners.
+DECT™, PLUGTESTS™, UMTS™ and the ETSI logo are trademarks of ETSI registered for the benefit of its Members.
+3GPP™ and LTE™ are trademarks of ETSI registered for the benefit of its Members and of the 3GPP Organizational Partners. oneM2M™ logo is a trademark of ETSI registered for the benefit of its Members and of the oneM2M Partners.
+GSM® and the GSM logo are trademarks registered and owned by the GSM Association.

 Contents